MiSTer-LLAPI/Saturn_MiSTer/README.md

 ## LLAPI notes

-OG Digital and 3D controller are supported.
+OG Digital and 3D controllers are supported.

 Limitations due to FPGA space:
 - Lightgun not supported